Homestead Poultry

 • Do not use a motorized vehicle (four-wheeler or snowmobile) to pull your chickens on a sled ride!

 #6.
-Chicken Stockings
+Make Chicken Stockings

 Over the years, our collection of chicken stockings has grown dramatically.
 Of course, some stockings are retired as flock members pass away.
 We have a rule, however, that the retired stockings can not be reused.
 They are kind of like a memoir for those chickens who have passed away.